-When it comes to location, the highest average paycheck ($105K per year) can be spotted in Detroit, Mich.; Atlanta, Ga. (around $79K), Chicago, Ill. ($73K), and Fort Wayne, Ind. ($63K) are the next top-paying cities.
-Norfolk, Va. is one of the lowest-paid cities, with earnings averaging about $56K.
-Across its U.S. offices, the state of Michigan pays Norfolk Southern Corporation the most — approximately $105K annually on average.
+When it comes to location, the highest average paycheck (about $105K annually) can be spotted in Detroit, Mich.; Atlanta, Ga. (around $79K), Chicago, Ill. (approximately $73K), and Fort Wayne, Ind. ($63K) are the next top-paying cities.
+Expected earnings are below average ($56K) in Norfolk, Va., one of the lowest-paid cities.
+By state, the highest compensation levels appear in Michigan, where the average salary is $105K per year.

 Years of Experience

 Workers who have been with the company for more than one year but less than five can make around $58K annually on average.
 Overall, the greater share of Norfolk Southern Corporation folks have five to nine years of experience and earn an average approximately $72K per year.

 Earning $77K annually on average, Industrial Engineers receive the most money, followed by Civil Engineers (about $74K), Production & Operating Managers ($70K), and Trainmasters ($69K).
 On the lower end are Railroad Conductors at approximately $58K on average.

 Professional Engineer License Holders have significantly higher pay than non-accredited workers at $86K per year.
 On average, salaries rise to around $80K annually for accredited Engineer in Trainings.
 The best paid folks at Norfolk Southern Corporation have a Bachelor's Degree, earning $72K per year.

 In this role, the best-paying skill appears to be Team Leadership; individuals who claim it among their capabilities enjoy a higher median salary of about $81K annually.
 Project Management is a popular skill among Norfolk Southern Corporation workers, with somewhere between a fifth and a fourth of those surveyed reporting using it on the job.
 Employees also tend to round out their skills sets with Operations Management, Microsoft Office, and Data Analysis.